 Level of Difficulty: Easy

-Keep an eye out for wild animals as you venture to the Rocky Mountain Arsenal National Wildlife Refuge, located in Commerce City.
+Watch for wild animals as you venture to the Rocky Mountain Arsenal National Wildlife Refuge in Commerce City.
 You might spot a bison herd or even some bald eagles.
-This hike gives you a chance to dust off those binoculars and go exploring!
-The best times to view wildlife in the area are at dawn and at dusk.
-When viewing the various wildlife, please practice good wildlife viewing ethics by quietly observing the animals from a safe distance.
+This hike allows you to dust off those binoculars and explore!
+The best times to view wildlife in the area are at dawn and dusk.
+When viewing the various wildlife, please practice good wildlife viewing ethics by quietly observing the animals safely.
 Additional information on the hiking trails and wildlife viewing can be found here.

 South Valley Park